manuelkasper/AS-Stats/README.md

 AS-Stats v1.41 (2013-03-17)
 ===========================

-a simple tool to generate per-AS traffic graphs from NetFlow/sFlow records by Manuel Kasper <mk@neon1.net> for Monzoon Networks AG
+A simple tool to generate per-AS traffic graphs from NetFlow/sFlow records by Manuel Kasper <mk@neon1.net> for Monzoon Networks AG

 How it works
 ------------